humdrum-tools/humdrum-documentation/guide/ch33/index.md

 first isolating the initial phoneme for each word using **humsed**.
 This task requires some additional knowledge about using [**humsed**](/tool/humsed).
-Both **sed** and **humsed** provide a \"back reference\" construction that allows users to manipulate a matched expression without knowing the precise matched sequence of characters.
+Both **sed** and **humsed** provide a "back reference" construction that allows users to manipulate a matched expression without knowing the precise matched sequence of characters.
 The expression to be matched is indicated via parentheses preceded by back-slash characters, i.e., `\(` and `\)`.
 Several such expressions can be defined and each successive expression is internally labelled with an integer beginning with 1.
-The marked expression can then be \"back-referenced\" by using the integer label preceded by a back-slash.
+The marked expression can then be "back-referenced" by using the integer label preceded by a back-slash.
 Hence, `\1` refers to the first referenced expression.
 Consider, by way of illustration, the following command: